Treating Adderall Addiction

 A medical detox isn’t a treatment for addiction but is instead something that is necessary before a person begins treatment.
 Medical detox can occur in a standalone facility, but more often it’s part of an inpatient rehab program.

-During a medical detox, patients are provided with medical supervision and support as they go through Adderall withdrawal.
+During medical detox, patients are provided with medical supervision and support as they go through Adderall withdrawal.
 Medical detox is safer than trying to go through withdrawal at home without medical care.
 Adderall withdrawal can be very uncomfortable and potentially dangerous.

 Long-Term Residential Treatment